ms-iot/ros_msft_luis/README.md

 > NOTE: LUIS is available as a containerized deployment; instructions coming soon.

 To get started, navigate to the [LUIS console](https://www.luis.ai/), to create a lanugage model.
+To create your own keyword navigate to the [speech studio](https://speech.microsoft.com/) and create your keyword, download the .table file and place it in a known location.

 Once you have completed the model, you can train and publish to a production slot.
 This will require you to associate the model with a prediction resource on Azure.
 Once that has been completed, you can configure the ROS node.
 The ROS node requires the following information from the [LUIS console](https://www.luis.ai/)